ajlockwood/SSem2018-19/README.md

+## 3/7/19

+Successfully hosted a game and connected a user from a different system using the Steam Online Subsystem.
+There were bugs, but nothing game-breaking.

+We played for a few minutes of testing before noting some bugs and closing the program.
+This marks the first successful test of a multiplayer hosted game!

+This push contains no content, only the change that fixed a bug which previously didn't allow players to connect to hosted games properly after a map transition.

 ## 3/6/19

 Fixed a particularly frustrating bug that prevented users' steam profiles from being connected to the game and showing up in the main menu.